Susan P. Liebell Ph.D

 - B.A., Queens College of the City University of New York

 Susan P. Liebell joined the faculty of Saint Joseph’s University in Fall 2003.
 Dr. Liebell’s major fields of study are the history of political thought, environmental politics, and constitutionalism.
-She is particularly interested in the intellectual origins of liberal democracy, American political thought, and green political theory.
-Dr. Liebell’s research and courses aim to demonstrate the connections between political theory and current political issues.
-She maintains that studying debates about rights, justice, or representation in the 18th century can help us better understand current debates concerning civil liberties, the death penalty or affirmative action.
-In addition to courses in political theory, Dr. Liebell has taught politics and the novel, political economy, U.S. Congress, law and social change, constitutional law, and academic and professional writing.
+She is particularly interested in public law, American political thought, and green political theory.
+Dr. Liebell’s research and courses connect political theory and current political issues.
+She maintains that studying debates about rights, justice, or representation in the 17th and 18th century help us better understand current debates concerning environmental degradation, gun rights and gun control, and toleration in the 21st century.
+In addition to courses in political theory, Dr. Liebell teaches courses in public law, film, environmental politics, and directs the Philadelphia Area Internship Program.

-Dr. Liebell's current book project, Activating Liberal Rights: Intelligent Design, Evolution, and Political Identity, examines the controversy over Intellident Design in Dover, Pennsylvania.
-The book directs us to look at Intelligent Design as a challenge of citizenship rather than as religion that we can exclude.
+Her book, Democracy, Intelligent Design, and Evolution: Science for Citizenship examines the controversy over creationism and Intelligent Design in Dover, Pennsylvania.
+She asks that we look at fights over science education as a challenges to democratic citizenship rather than religion that the Constitution excludes from the science classroom.
 Americans miss the mark if they ask “is it tolerable in a multi-faith society to mention Intelligent Design in a public school?”
-Defendingagainst religion depends upon a constitutional ‘wall of separation’ between religion and the state.
+Defending against religion depends upon a constitutional ‘wall of separation’ between religion and the state.
 Yet such an approach neglects the substance of a liberal political identity reinforced by public education.
 A more promising strategy suggests that the teaching evolution is essential to liberal democratic practice and values.
 Courts and contemporary political theorists lack an effective defense of science education or even an effective vocabulary to frame the debate.
 This book supplies a discourse that advocates teaching science rather than explaining why Intelligent Design should be excluded as religion.
 Because science is a key component of modern liberalism, liberals can and should explicitly justify science education generally and the teaching of evolution specifically as crucial to three aspects of the liberal person: political citizenship, economic fitness, and moral choice.

 POL 117 Introduction to Political Thought syllabus